k0001/exinst/exinst/README.md

     SBig -> Dict
 ```

-Now, for any choice of `c` and `f1 :: Size -> *`, if an instance for `c (f1 a)`
+That instance says that for any choice of `c` and `f1 :: Size -> *`, if an
-exists for a specific choice of `a`, then, with a term level representation
+instance for `c (f1 a)` exists for a specific choice of `a`, then, given a term
-for that `a` and the aid of `dict1`, said instance can be looked up at runtime.
+level representation for that `a` and the aid of `dict1`, said instance can be
+looked up at runtime.

 Notice that `Some1` itself doesn't have any requirements about `Dict1`, it's the
 various instances for `Some1` who rely on `Dict1`.
-Perhaps ideally, the `Dict1`
-class should live in the `singletons` package and `Dict1` instances could be
-generated automatically for every new singleton type.

-As of this writing, we can find some ready-made instances for `Some1`, `Some2`,
+As of this writing, we can
+find some ready-made instances for `Some1`, `Some2`, `Some3` and `Some4` in the
-`Some3` and `Some4` in the following modules, which you need to import so as to
+following modules, which you need to import so as to bring to scope the desired
-bring to scope the desired instances at their usage site:
+instances at their usage site:

 * Package `exinst`, module `Exinst.Instances.Base`: Instances for various
   type-classes found in the `base` package: `Eq`, `Ord`, `Show`.